wechto/paper/README.md

   :curly_loop: [A Unified View of Entropy-Regularized Markov Decision Processes](https://arxiv.org/pdf/1705.07798.pdf) :fire: :droplet:  ​

   using the conditional entropy of the joint state-action distributions as regularization yields a dual optimization problem closely resembling the Bellman optimality equations

+  :curly_loop: [A Theory of Regularized Markov Decision Processes](https://arxiv.org/pdf/1901.11275.pdf) :+1::volcano: :boom: :droplet:

+  We have introduced a general theory of regularized MDPs, where the usual Bellman evaluation operator is modified by either a fixed convex function or a Bregman divergence between consecutive policies.
+We shown how many (variations of) existing algorithms could be derived from this general algorithmic scheme, and also analyzed and discussed the related propagation of errors.